Fireboltofdeath/flamework-binary-serializer/README.md

 //
 // Packing also optimizes `optional` values by using a single bit for the presence of the value.
-// Packing recursively applies to the entire object, including things like arrays, other objects, etc. interface PackedObject {
+// Packing recursively applies to the entire object, including things like arrays, other objects, etc.
+//
+// Packing additionally optimizes CFrames by optimizing out axis-aligned orientation or default positions.
+// This does add an extra bit of overhead per CFrame, but due to the size of an unoptimized CFrame, this is insignificant.
+//
+// Packing also optimizes discriminated and literal unions with two constituents by using a single bit for the discriminator. interface PackedObject {
 	num: DataType.i8;
 	a: boolean;